🎮

 JXD 300 becomes much easier to judge once it is forced into the same room as JXD 3000, JXD 300B, and JXD S192 "Singularity".
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 JXD 300 versus JXD 3000 is interesting because better value is the obvious angle.
-If JXD 300 feels almost right but not quite, JXD 3000 is the sort of nearby detour that can completely change the shortlist.
+JXD 3000 sits close enough to JXD 300 to make the comparison meaningful, but different enough to sharpen the buying decision.
 JXD 3000 is tracked around Discontinued.
 From another angle, jXD 300 versus JXD 300B is interesting because better value is the obvious angle.
-In practice, if JXD 300 feels almost right but not quite, JXD 300B is the sort of nearby detour that can completely change the shortlist.
+If JXD 300 feels almost right but not quite, JXD 300B is the sort of nearby detour that can completely change the shortlist.
 JXD 300B is tracked around Discontinued.
-From another angle, jXD 300 versus JXD S192 "Singularity" is interesting because better value is the obvious angle.
-JXD S192 "Singularity" sits close enough to JXD 300 to make the comparison meaningful, but different enough to sharpen the buying decision.
-In practice, jXD S192 "Singularity" is tracked around Discontinued.
+That said, jXD 300 versus JXD S192 "Singularity" is interesting because better value is the obvious angle.
+Compared with JXD 300, JXD S192 "Singularity" makes the more obvious play for readers who care about better value.
+JXD S192 "Singularity" is tracked around Discontinued.

 JXD 300 pairs the hardware with 3.0 inch and TFT.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.